sap-tutorials/Tutorials/tutorials/abap-environment-access-management/abap-environment-access-management.md

   - How to create business roles
   - How to add business catalogs
   - How to add business users
-  - How to maintain restrictions
+  - How to maintain access management

 In this tutorial, wherever `XXX` appears, use a number (e.g. `000`).